-The programme reflects the multi-professional nature of social work practice through joint learning sessions with students of nursing, occupational therapy, midwifery, medicine, education and physiotherapy.
+The social worker degree apprenticeship programme reflects the multi-professional nature of social work practice through joint learning sessions with students of nursing, occupational therapy, midwifery, medicine, education and physiotherapy.
 There is also a focus on the social science knowledge base of social work, with contributions from criminology, psychology, sociology and social policy.

 With support from the employer, apprentices are required to spend 20% of paid working hours on studies and be able to evidence this.
 This is a statutory requirement for apprenticeships and the funding is conditional on this being met.
 Off-the-job learning includes activities which have not previously been a part of the role or furthers apprentices development into new areas.